Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Abstract

 \section{Abstract}

 Using Coherent-State (CS) techniques, we prove a sampling theorem for holomorphic functions on the hyperboloid (or its stereographic projection onto the open unit disk $\mathbb D_1$), seen as a homogeneous space of the pseudo-unitary group $SU(1,1)$.
 We provide a reconstruction formula for bandlimited functions, through a sinc-type kernel, and a discrete Fourier transform from $N$ samples properly chosen.
-We also study the case of undersampling of ``quasi-bandlimited" functions and the conditions under which a partial reconstruction from $N$ samples is still possible and the accuracy of the approximation.
+We also study the case of undersampling of band-unlimited functions and the conditions under which a partial reconstruction from $N$ samples is still possible and the accuracy of the approximation, which tends to be exact in the limit $N\to\infty$.